RasaHQ/rasa/docs/components.rst

-:desc: Understanding a Rasa NLU Pipeline
+:desc: Configure the custom components of your ML model to optimise the processes performed on the user input of your contextual assistant.

 .. _section_pipeline:

 Component Configuration
 =======================

 This is a reference of the configuration options for every built-in component in Rasa NLU.
 If you want to build a custom component, check out :ref:`section_customcomponents`.

 .. contents::